 A campaign violation is a break of the rules.
-A formal campaign violation complaint must be completed in full in a timely manner and e-mailed to the Vice President advisor if the offense is prior to the state convention.
-This form must be given to the TASC Vice President or President School advisor within three hours if the violation occurs at the state convention.
-The advisor will take the complaint to the Credentials Committee who will determine appropriate action.
+A formal campaign violation complaint must be filed within 3 days of the violation if it occurs prior to arriving at the state conference or within 1 hour while at conference.
+This form must be completed in full and e-mailed to the Vice-President Advisor if the offense is before the state conference or given to the TASC Vice-President or President School advisor if the violation occurs at the state annual conference.
+The Vice-President advisor will take the complaint to the Credentials Committee, and action will be taken.
+Campaign Violation Complaint Forms can be requested by the offending school with personal identifying information redacted.

-Name of advisor filing g the complaint: Name of advisor's sch hool: TASC District # Number where advisor may be reached: Name of offending sc chool: Description of violation on (please be specific): Date of violation: Time of violation: Please attach any doo cumentation to support your violation report.
-I have received this fo Committee. ormal campaign violation report.
-I will take it to the Credentials Signature of Vice Pres sident or President School Advisor: Date: Time:
+Name of advisor filing the complaint:

+Name of advisor's school:

+TASC District #Number where advisor may be reached:

+Name of offending school:

+Description of violation (please be specific):

+Date of violation:Time of violation:

+Please attach any documentation to support your violation report.

+I have received this formal campaign violation report.
+I will take it to the Credentials Committee.

+Signature of VP or President School Advisor:

+Date: Time:

+-TASC USE ONLY-

+Credentials Committee Vote Results:

+Signature of Credentials Committee member verifying the vote: X

+Reason for Disqualification:

+Time of Notification: